Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Results

 \section{Results}

-We explore the performance of the existing regression models together with the two proposed variants of the LM method (LM$_c$ and LM$_w$) for both synthetic and real-world interval data sets (see Section~\ref{sec:methodology.datasets}).
-Their performance is assessed through different metrics as described in Section~\ref{sec:methodology.metrics}.
+We explore the performance of existing regression approaches together with two proposed variants of the LM method (LM$_c$ and LM$_w$) for synthetic and real-world IV data sets (see Section~\ref{sec:methodology.data sets}).
+Their performance is assessed using different metrics described in Section~\ref{sec:methodology.metrics}.
 All these regression methods are implemented in Matlab and the full source code will be available at http://lucidresearch.org/software with the publication of the paper.